BigDataIA-Spring2023-Team-05/Assignment-01/README.md

 ## How to run this project:
 1. Clone this repo locally `git clone <repo-url>`

 2. Setup the local python enviornment.
+You can refer this link [How to setup python enviornment?](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/ "How to setup python enviornment?")

 3. Install all the dependencies from the requirements.txt file `pip install -r requirements.txt`